SEACrowd/seacrowd-datahub/UPLOADING.md

 - [Make](https://huggingface.co/join) an account on 🤗's Hub and [login](https://huggingface.co/login). **Choose a good password, as you'll need to authenticate your credentials**.

-- Join the Indobenchmark initiative [here](https://huggingface.co/indobenchmark).
+- Join the SEACrowd initiative [here](https://huggingface.co/SEACrowd).
     - click the "Request to join this org" button in the upper right corner.

 - Make a github account; you can follow instructions to install git [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 **Note - your permissions will be set to READ.
-Please contact an admin in your dataset's github issue to be granted WRITE access; this should be given after your PR is accepted**.
+Please contact an admin in your dataset's GitHub issue to be granted WRITE access; this should be given after your PR is accepted**.

 ### 2) Activate the Huggingface hub

 You can find the official instructions [here](https://huggingface.co/welcome).
-We will provide what you need for the nusantara-datasets hackathon environment.
+We will provide what you need for the seacrowd-datasets hackathon environment.

-With your active `nusantara` environment, use the following command:
+With your active `seacrowd` environment, use the following command:

 ```
 huggingface-cli login